 Trade magazine writers obviously need to build their industry contact lists.
-You’ll need to befriend destinations public relations and media reps, and in-house PR people as a start.
+You’ll need to befriend destination public relations and media reps and in-house PR people for a start.

 I’ve written for seven trade journals in my freelance writing career, two of which have been travel trade magazines.